You can download the PDF version of the program here.

 We can print the poster for presenters.
 Posters will be printed in full color in A1 format.

-If you would like to use this service, please email a PDF file of your poster to eurosamnetwork@gmail.com by May 24 the latest.
+If you would like to use this service, please email a PDF file of your poster to eurosamnetwork@gmail.com by May 22 at 12:00 CEST the latest.
 Please mention SaM 2026 - Poster in the email subject, and include your name in the email.

 Printed posters will be at the conference venue.